kleinbottle/swanlotus/content/blogs/expressions-equations-formulae/expressions-equations-formulae.md

 A monomial is defined as a constant, a variable, or a product of variables, each raised to a non-negative integer exponent.
 It is an expression consisting of just _a single term_.

 A binomial is the sum of two monomials.
 A trinomial is the sum of three monomials.
 And, finally, a polynomial the sum of three or more monomials.
-Note that by [sum_ we also include subtraction](https://swanlotus.netlify.app/blogs/the-two-most-important-numbers-zero-and-one).
+Note that [by sum, we also include subtraction](https://swanlotus.netlify.app/blogs/the-two-most-important-numbers-zero-and-one).

 A single number by itself like $42$ or $-17$ is a  (constant) monomial.
 When the number appears as part of a variable, like $42x^2$, the $42$ is called the _coefficient_ of the variable $x^2$.
 Note that [a standalone constant may also be viewed as the coefficient of a variable raised to the zeroth power](https://swanlotus.netlify.app/blogs/the-two-most-important-numbers-zero-and-one), e.g, $42 = 42x^{0}$.
+In this blog, we deal only with real coefficients.

 |    Name    | Prefix | Meaning | Examples |
 |:-----------|:------------|:---------------------|:--------------------|